Brookelyn/portfolio-kami/about.md

 And thus began my dive down the coding rabbit hole - and now there's no going back.

 I can't wait until someone pays me to figure out why a div is being pushed out of line, or to spend hours making a particular element look just *so*.
 I love creating beautifully simple designs that are a pleasure to use and I really do believe that there is no excuse for poor design.

-If you think we might work well together, please don't hesitate to get in touch!